HenriqueAssumpcao/henriqueassumpcao.github.io/_posts/2024-02-28-matrix_decomp.md

 ---
 layout: distill
-title: matrix decompositions and commuting matrices
+title: the schur basis and some other decompositions
 date: 2024-02-28
-description: a few cool results from linear algebra
+description: a few cool results from linear algebra that I realized I had never proven before
 tags:
 categories: math linear-algebra
 giscus_comments: false